Watch a 5 Minute Demo

 In order for Iterable to secure sensitive data (e.g., PII) assets, it employs a number of authentication and authorization controls that are designed to protect against unauthorized access.

-• Authorization – Access rights and levels are based on employee job function and roles, using the concepts of “least-privileges” and “need-to-know” to match access privileges to defined responsibilities.
+• Authorization– Access rights and levels are based on employee job function and roles, using the concepts of “least-privileges” and “need-to-know” to match access privileges to defined responsibilities.
 Iterable employees are granted only a limited set of default permissions to access company resources, such as their mailbox and intranet.
 Employees are granted access to certain additional resources based on their specific job duties.
 Data or system owner managers, or other executives as described by Iterable’s security policy, must approve requests for additional resources, and only after following the access request procedure.
 Iterable logs administrative access to all production systems and data.
 Iterable’s Information Security team then reviews these logs on an as-needed basis.
+Iterable conducts quarterly user access reviews (UAR) for critical systems.

 Media Disposal

-When a storage device (physical or virtual) has reached the end of its useful life, Iterable procedures include a decommissioning process that is designed to prevent customer data from being exposed to unauthorized individuals.
-Iterable uses the techniques detailed in DoD 5220.22-M (“National Industrial Security Program Operating Manual”) or NIST 800-88 (“Guidelines for Media Sanitization”) to destroy data as part of the decommissioning process.
+Iterable leverages the services of our cloud provider, Amazon Web Services (AWS), for media disposal.
+When a storage device (physical or virtual) has reached the end of its useful life, procedures include a decommissioning process that is designed to prevent customer data from being exposed to unauthorized individuals.
+AWS uses the techniques detailed in NIST 800-88 (“Guidelines for Media Sanitization”) to destroy data as part of the decommissioning process.
 All decommissioned magnetic storage devices are degaussed and physically destroyed in accordance with industry standard practices.

 Monitoring and Auditing

-Iterable’s compliance monitoring and auditing program analyzes the policies and procedural guidance used by departments through interviews, ride-alongs, and observations and reviews the awareness of and adherence to the above-mentioned policies and procedures.
-Through its monitoring and auditing efforts, Iterable ensures that Iterable representatives are adequately trained and equipped to carry out Iterable’s external and internal goals, while adhering to all required laws, regulations, and guidance documents.
+Iterable’s compliance monitoring and auditing program analyzes the policies and procedural guidance used by departments through interviews and observations and reviews the awareness of and adherence to our policies and procedures.
+Through its monitoring and auditing efforts, Iterable ensures that Iterable staff are adequately trained and equipped to carry out Iterable’s external and internal goals, while adhering to all required laws, regulations, and guidance documents.

 Iterable’s security monitoring program analyzes information gathered from internal network traffic and employee actions on systems.
 Internet traffic is inspected for suspicious behavior on the internal and production networks to detect the presence of traffic that might be malicious software or botnets.
 The analysis is performed using a combination of open source and commercial tools.
 A commercial correlation system is used in support of this analysis.